shuban-789/Shuban-CSA/_posts/Foundation/2024-10-09-sprint2_ticket_IPYNB_2_.md

 - Unit 8 (2D Arrays):
     1. 2D arrays can be treated like matrices
     2. Nexted for loops can be used to iterate through them
+    3. Images can be made using all of these 2D Arrays.
 - Unit 9 (Inheritance):
     1. In a super class, another child class can be declared
     2. The child can inherit traits and attributes from the super class